As an Amazon Associate, ConductScience Inc. earns revenue from qualifying purchases

 General Principle Of Autoradiography

 Gelatin photographic emulsions are used to coat photographic and X-ray films, which are made of a flexible base (usually cellulose acetate).
-When a radiolabeled sample is in contact with in a coated X-ray film (exposure), it generates a latent (hidden) image corresponding to the radioactivity distribution within the sample.
+When a radiolabeled sample is in contact within a coated X-ray film (exposure), it generates a latent (hidden) image corresponding to the radioactivity distribution within the sample.
 To make the image visible, the exposed photographic / X-ray film must be submerged in a developing reagent, a chemical mixture that converts the silver crystals into metallic silver, darkening the gelatin emulsion.
 Silver nitrate (AgNO3) is highly efficient in the reduction of AgX molecules and is usually a component of developer solutions.
 The reaction is then stopped by a fixative reagent, which removes the excess AgX from the photographic / X-ray film.
-Highly radioactive areas (e.g. areas with higher concentration of a radiolabeled drug, or with higher metabolic activity) reduce more AgX molecules, resulting in higher optical density in the film (darker areas) (Figures 1 and 2) (Cagampang, Piggins, Sheward, Harmar, & Coen, 1998; Klein et al., 2016; Srinivasan, Krebs, & RajBhandary, 2006).
+Highly radioactive areas (e.g. areas with a higher concentration of a radiolabeled drug, or with higher metabolic activity) reduce more AgX molecules, resulting in higher optical density in the film (darker areas) (Figures 1 and 2) (Cagampang, Piggins, Sheward, Harmar, & Coen, 1998; Klein et al., 2016; Srinivasan, Krebs, & RajBhandary, 2006).
 Thus, autoradiography must be avoided in samples that are homogeneously labeled.
 Although it can be quantitative, autoradiography can be a slow process, depending on the half-life of the radioisotopes used.

 Classic autoradiography techniques are performed according to the following general sequential steps: